 But the running that is just part of normal practice, that’s the “instructive, positive training for growth” that has nothing to do with sin, foolishness or wrong behavior.

-So I hope that distinction is clear.
+So I hope the distinction between the two kinds of discipline is clear.

 But now, back to Hebrews.
 Why would I argue that both of those kinds of discipline are in view in Hebrews 12 here?

 First, the context of Hebrews is written to believers that are undergoing pretty serious persecution.
 And the author of Hebrews is seeking to encourage the Hebrews not to give up, not to throw away the confidence and faith they’ve had in Jesus and return to the Old Covenant and Judaism which was not a religion that was being persecuted.